Color Schemes and Paint

 You also have to have the right transformer for the amount of lights and voltage you have running through your dollhouse.
 Many times, wiring will not work because the wrong transformer or amount of transformers were used.

 I suggest you purchase the wiring instruction booklets that are sold by Cir-Kit Concepts, if you plan on electrifying your dollhouse.
 It will explain the details of traditional electrification, both tape or round wire, for easier installation.
-You can also see Darrell’s electrification guide with pictures here and a printable PDF guide on electrification from Real Good Toys here.
-Greenleaf Dollhouses has extensive electrification articles and tutorials available here and there are more instructions and videos for electrification here.
+You can also see Darrell’s electrification guide with pictures and a printable PDF guide on electrification from Real Good Toys.
+Greenleaf Dollhouses has extensive electrification articles and tutorials and here are more instructions and videos for electrification.